KonstantinWilleke/docker_vpn/README.md

 # docker_vpn

-Run openconnect VPN client inside a Docker container.
+Modified version of Christophs repo to work with `docker-compose` Run openconnect VPN client inside a Docker container.

 This allows one to share the same VPN connection between (many) different containers.